jsaintro/publicnotes/ALARM.md.md

 1. Click on the "Arduino ThingShield" thing
    You should now see a bunch of tiles
    *try a couple of doors/windows/pir sensors*
-   If all the tiles say open/motion you probably
+   If all the tiles say open/motion you probably didn't successfully pair the ThingShield
 1. Serial Monitor in Arduino should say joined now
 # Verify that everything is working
 1. Open up the Arduino serial monitor